redcanaryco/atomic-red-team/atomics/Indexes/Indexes-Markdown/index.md

   - Atomic Test #3: Set a SetGID flag on file [macos, linux]
   - Atomic Test #4: Make and modify capabilities of a binary [linux]
   - Atomic Test #5: Provide the SetUID capability to a file [linux]
+  - Atomic Test #6: Do reconnaissance for files that have the setuid bit set [linux]
+  - Atomic Test #7: Do reconnaissance for files that have the setgid bit set [linux]
 - T1117 Regsvr32 [CONTRIBUTE A TEST](https://github.com/redcanaryco/atomic-red-team/wiki/Contributing)
 - T1054 Indicator Blocking [CONTRIBUTE A TEST](https://github.com/redcanaryco/atomic-red-team/wiki/Contributing)
 - T1108 Redundant Access [CONTRIBUTE A TEST](https://github.com/redcanaryco/atomic-red-team/wiki/Contributing)